Let’s take a close look at the MCAT prep courses from Kaplan and the Princeton Review MCAT and see which one is best.

 5/5 Review for MCAT Kaplan:

 Kaplan materials provided with this course are very comprehensive.
-The MCAT channel sessions help solidify concepts that are murky.
+The MCAT channel sessions help solidify murky concepts.
 The in-class sessions provided a real-time opportunity to work through questions and examples that were challenging with a very helpful instructor. – Angela

 4/5 Review for MCAT Kaplan: